Make an Appointment

 Schedule an appointment at the CUIMC campus

-Contact Disability Services at (212) 854-2388 or visit the Student Health on Haven website.
+Contact Disability Services at (212) 854-2388 or visit the Student Health on Haven website

-- Accessing resources regarding coping with stress
+• Accessing resources for coping with stress

-- Strategies to improve sleep quality
+• Strategies to improve sleep quality

-- Strategies to improve time management
+• Strategies to improve time management

-- Communication strategies to support a friend
+• Communication strategies to support a friend in distress

 How to Schedule